devopsdays/devopsdays-web/content/blog/support-for-ukraine.md

     "/devopsdays-stands-with-ukraine"
 ]
 +++

-The DevOpsDays community stands with our Ukrainian friends and family.
+The DevOpsDays community stands with our [Ukrainian community members](https://twitter.com/days_dev), friends and family.
 We condemn the actions of Putin and his invasion of Ukraine.
 We urge all community members to do whatever they can to help Ukraine; whether it be donating money, time, influence, or all of the above.

 **There are many ways you can help Ukraine right now.**

 *TL;DR - If you’re in the US donate to [Nova Ukraine](https://novaukraine.org/donate/) and [Razom for Ukraine](https://razomforukraine.org/donate/) which are both 501(c)3 and are commonly found in Employer Match programs.
 Outside of the US donation options can be found at https://supportukrainenow.org and https://helpukrainewin.org/.
 Raise awareness using #StandWithUkraine on Social Media.*

 In our opinion, the best resource to find out how to help in your country is the Support Ukraine Now website (https://supportukrainenow.org/) which lists ways to donate money, provide humanitarian aid, offer shelter, attend rallies, contact politicians/leaders, etc.  Much of the information found below is taken from there.

+Special thanks to the [DevOpsDays Kyiv](https://twitter.com/days_dev) team who provided many of the resources and details found below.

 Be Informed
 ===========